Getting Started

 -h, --help display help for command

-1. yarn translate -g abc xyz will translate all documents under <root>/<source>/abc and <root>/<source>/xyz to <root>/<target>/abc and <root>/<target>/xyz respectively.
+1. yarn translate -g abc xyz will translate all documentation under the <root>/<source>/abc and <root>/<source>/xyz directories to <root>/<target>/abc and <root>/<target>/xyz

 • When this parameter is enabled:

-1. When translating /<source>/abc.jpg, it will copy <root>/public/<source>/abc.jpg to <root>/public/<target>/abc.jpg and modify the reference path in the document to /<target>/abc.jpg.
+1. Translating /<source>/abc.jpg will copy <root>/public/<source>/abc.jpg to <root>/public/<target>/abc.jpg, and update the reference path in the document to /<target>/abc.jpg

-2. In <root>/<source>/abc.mdx, when translating ./assets/xyz.jpg, it will copy <root>/<source>/assets/xyz.jpg to <root>/<target>/assets/xyz.jpg, and the image reference path remains unchanged.
+2. Translating ./assets/xyz.jpg in <root>/<source>/abc.mdx will copy <root>/<source>/assets/xyz.jpg to <root>/<target>/assets/xyz.jpg, and the image reference path remains unchanged

-3. In <root>/<source>/abc.mdx, when translating ./assets/<source>/xyz.jpg, it will copy <root>/<source>/assets/<source>/xyz.jpg to <root>/<target>/assets/<target>/xyz.jpg and modify the reference path in the document to ./assets/<target>/xyz.jpg.
+3. Translating ./assets/<source>/xyz.jpg in <root>/<source>/abc.mdx will copy <root>/<source>/assets/<source>/xyz.jpg to <root>/<target>/assets/<target>/xyz.jpg, and update the reference path in the document to ./assets/<target>/xyz.jpg

 • When this parameter is not enabled:

-2. In <root>/<source>/abc.mdx, when translating ./assets/<source>/xyz.jpg, if <root>/<target>/assets/<target>/xyz.jpg exists, the reference path will be changed to ./assets/<target>/xyz.jpg; otherwise, it will be changed to ../<source>/assets/<target>/xyz.jpg.
+2. When translating ./assets/<source>/xyz.jpg in <root>/<source>/abc.mdx, if <root>/<target>/assets/<target>/xyz.jpg already exists, the reference path in the document will be changed to ./assets/<target>/xyz.jpg; otherwise, it will be changed to ../<source>/assets/<target>/xyz.jpg

 WARNING